arielsilveira/ModalLibrary/README.md

 ### A fazer
-Rever o  forall p: formulaModal do entails.
+- Realizar as provas de validação do frame.
+- Iniciar o desenvolvimento do sistema dedutivo.